Our Blue Ice® Fermented Cod Liver Oil comes in 4 different flavors – Unflavored, Cinnamon Tingle, Arctic Mint, and Oslo Orange!

 Shipping Weight: 1.10 lbs.

-We ferment livers from fish that have been exclusively wild-caught in the Bering Sea/Aleutian Islands region of Alaska.
+We get all our cod livers from Alaska Cod that have been exclusively wild-caught in the Bering Sea/Aleutian Islands region of Alaska.
 View Our Partners page to learn more about the specific company we partner for our fish liver sourcing.

 We strive to provide high quality nutrient dense oils for you to enjoy.
 Check out our Quality and Sustainability page and learn more about our oils.